-- Delinquent Hair: He naturally has black hair, he kept it dyed blond.
+- Delinquent Hair: He naturally has black hair, he keeps it dyed blond.

 - Determinator: He made a point against Don Frye in their legendary Pummel Duel.

 - Early-Bird Cameo: He was a trainee at the UWF Dojo for the original UWF, but a shoulder injury from rugby prevented him from training and left after a month.
 He got into UWFI thanks to a chance encounter with Yuko Miyato in the Newborn days.

 - Finishing Move: Running Jumping High Knee and Everest German Suplex.